danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-__Note:__ In absence of `<field-name>`, the query string will automatically attempt to determine the existing fields in the index’s mapping that are queryable, and perform the search on those fields.
-Search query will be more performant if field name are specified in the query instead of searching across all queryable attribute.
+__Note:__ If `<field-name>` is not specified, the query string will automatically attempt to determine the existing fields in the index’s mapping that are queryable, and perform the search on those fields.
+The search query will be *more performant* if field names are specified in the query instead of searching across all queryable attributes.
 The following examples cover this:

-- where the Basin field contains "Permian"
+- Where the Basin field contains "Permian":

 ```json
 {